Houston Burn Injury Attorneys

 Compensation can be awarded for pain and suffering, current and projected medical bills, emotional trauma, property damage, etc. In addition, if it is determined that the defendant was "grossly negligent" in their actions that caused the burn injury, the victim may be able to receive punitive damages as well.
 Punitive damages exceed typical compensation in order to act as further punishment for the defendant.

 If you've experienced a burn injury, whether major or minor, due to the negligence of someone else, contact a professional burn injury attorney as soon as possible.
-The team of Neal Davis and Jed Silverman is prepared to take on your case and guide you through the legal process.
+Neal Davis is prepared to take on your case and guide you through the legal process.
 We're ready to investigate your claim and utilize all avenues available in order to win the compensation you deserve for your pain and suffering.